julKara/Defeat_the_Demonlord/README.md

 * Character located below another character should appear on top of the other character. (change node order)
 * Cannot deselect enemies by clicking on map.
 * Turn-mangager doesn't pause after victory/lost
+* Can't return to levelselect while in a level

 ## Todo:
 * <del>Implement turns -- Julia</del>